sodascience/awesome-citizen-science-nl/README.md

-# Awesome Citizen Science Projects
+# Awesome Citizen Science NL

-A curated list of awesome Citizen Science projects with additional information such as duration, organizations and links to resources.
+A curated list of awesome Citizen Science projects from the Netherlands with additional information such as duration, organizations and links to resources.

 Inspired by [Awesome Python](https://github.com/vinta/awesome-python).